khoitran2603/PigmentSquad-DWH-SQL/README.md

-Retail Data Warehouse and Analytics Project
+Retail Data Warehouse & Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to the **PigmentSquad Data Warehouse & Analytics** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project showcases the end-to-end process of building a modern SQL Server data warehouse and applying analytics to retail POS sales.
+It demonstrates best practices in data engineering and exploratory analysis, designed as a portfolio project to highlight skills in ETL, data modelling, and insight generation.

 ---
 ## 🏗️ Data Architecture